lehdk/nvim/README.md

 # Neovim configuration

 This is the best neovim configuration.

-To use this, clone the repository to here init.lua is located.
+To use this, clone the repository to where init.lua is located.